CompleteUnityDeveloper2/2_Terminal_Hacker/README.md

 ### 4 Using Our Terminal.WriteLine() ###
 1. Introducing our `Terminal.WriteLine()` command.
 2. Your firs look at our Docs.
-3. Write and share your game menu scree.
+3. Write and share your game menu screen.

 ### 5 Your First Function ###
 1. How C# is organised into functions, classes, etc.